 6. Stretch, Relax, And Breathe

-Our lives are fast paced, busy, and filled with more than a little stress.
+Our lives are fast-paced, busy, and filled with more than a little stress.
 Our overworked minds and bodies react to this by tensing and knotting up muscles, usually in the upper back, neck, and shoulders.
 Thanks to a little something called referred pain-pain felt in an area other than where the actual painful stimulus is-we end up with tension-type headaches.
 To help head these buggers off, try some of the following tips.

-Do yoga: Yoga will get your mind focused, stretch out your muscles, and get you moving in ways that can help you drop the tension-and if you drop the tension, you can drop the tension-headache.
+Do yoga: Yoga will get your mind focused, stretch out your muscles, and get you moving in ways that can help you drop the tension and if you drop the tension, you can drop the tension-headache.
 Just doing a few moves when the pain starts up can help, but the best thing to do is a set aside a few minutes each day to practice regularly and prevent headaches before they happen.

 Breathe: You may think your breathing alright, but if your head is pounding you’re likely not getting the most out of the oxygen you take in.
-In general we take breaths that are too shallow, and when we are experiencing pain or stress, we definitely breathe to shallow.
+In general, we take breaths that are too shallow, and when we are experiencing pain or stress, we definitely breathe to shallow.
 Make a conscious effort to take deep, full, breaths that start in your diaphragm and fill up your lungs.
-This will get your plenty of fresh oxygen circulating through your blood and will also help relax your mind and body.
+This will get you plenty of fresh oxygen circulating through your blood and will also help relax your mind and body.

 Drop your shoulders: This is one I remind myself to do about 5 times a day.
 Make yourself aware of how you carry your shoulders.
 When you think of it, tell yourself to drop them down.
 You’d be surprised at how often we carry them hunched up too high, resulting in soreness and, of course, headaches.